Skip to content

 Note that you can break the series using the respective icon in the menu bar.

-You should now see row(s) inserted in your dataset table.
-Note that the recording ID is defined by the pre-fix you provided when creating the dataset.
+You should now see row(s) inserted in your data table.
+Note that the recording ID is defined by the pre-fix you provided when creating the data table.
 The ID is hard-coded so if you have 3 rows (REC-1, REC-2, REC-3) and delete REC-3, the next row you insert will be given the ID: REC-4.

 Insert data column